 Generally, monitoring methods for Phragmites research and treatment effectiveness span a wide range of complexity, measures, and statistical rigor.
 Methods being used lack standardization and consistency.
 For the most part, methods being implemented today for assessing Phragmites treatment outcomes are of low statistical rigor, which is a mismatch given the millions of dollars in treatment efforts that are spent on routine or sometimes novel treatments.
-This is in large part due to the complexity of the problem, the variation in geographies and site specific conditions, urgency with which responses have been required, and capacity and funding.
-In short, monitoring of invasive Phragmites treatment is a problem that is not easily solved.
-For large infestations in particular, on-the-ground monitoring can be unsafe, and nearly impossible to capture a sufficient amount of data in a reasonable time frame with reasonable expenditures.
-Monitoring of both large and small infestations should be designed to consider not only Phragmites kill but also ecosystem impacts and progress towards specific management goals.
-Further, monitoring should also consider landscape scales, including watersheds.
+This is in large part due to the complexity of the problem, the variation in geographies and site-specific conditions, urgency with which responses have been required, capacity and funding.
+In short, systematic monitoring of invasive Phragmites treatment is a problem that is not easily solved.
+For large or dense infestations, on-the-ground monitoring can be unsafe, and nearly impossible to capture sufficient data in a reasonable time frame with reasonable expenditures.
+Where monitoring is implemented, it frequently considers Phragmites kill only and lacks measures of ecosystem impacts and progress towards specific management goals.
+Further, it rarely consider landscape scales, including watersheds.

-Key findings from our stakeholder meeting of Great Lakes managers, highlighted below, provide a realistic glimpse into the status quo and we encourage readers to review the more detailed summary that is posted at http://mtri.org/phragmiteswetlandmanagementandscience.html
+Key findings from our stakeholder meeting of Great Lakes managers, highlighted below, provide a realistic glimpse into the status quo and we encourage readers to review the more detailed summary that is posted at http://mtri.org/Phragmiteswetlandmanagementandscience.html